 Let us take a look at each Institution in World Bank Group in brief.

 International Bank for Reconstruction and Development (IBRD)

-- Reconstruction was the main aim with which the bank started in 1944 and now it’s development of poor and middle income nations.
+- Reconstruction was the main aim with which the bank started in 1944, and now it’s the development of poor and middle-income nations.

-- IBRD and IDA together is known as the World Bank.
+- IBRD and IDA together are known as the World Bank.

-- To be a member of IBRD, the nation has to first subscribe to the membership of the IMF.
+- To be a member of IBRD, a nation has to first subscribe to membership of the IMF.

-- IBRD lends loans primarily to Poor and Middle income group countries at a nominal interest rate and with a comfortably longer period of maturity, but ensures credit worthiness of the country first so that loan can be recovered back also.
+- IBRD lends loans primarily to poor and middle-income group countries at a nominal interest rate and with a comfortably longer period of maturity, but ensures the credit worthiness of the country first so that the loan can be recovered.

-- The purpose behind all this lending is the same, to ensure reconstruction and development of its member nations.
+- The purpose behind all this lending is the same: to ensure the reconstruction and development of its member nations.